 At this material moment in our life’s history, we have a crisis at hand and that is the Climate Crisis.
 We must all put our hands together to fight the climate crisis: reduce emissions, become carbon neutral, develop a sustainable relationship with nature and the restore the biodiversity.
 Of all the big solutions preferred as ways of mitigating the climate crisis is the protection and restoration of our forests.
-It does not require extensive government policy, advanced technology is not required and the funding is minimal.
+It does not require extensive government policies, advanced technology is not required and the funding is minimal.
 What we need is the motivation and the will,

 According to the National Geographic piece, Climate 101: Deforestation, “Forests still cover about 30 percent of the world’s land area, but they are disappearing at an alarming rate.
 Between 1990 and 2016, the world lost 502,000 square miles (1.3 million square kilometers) of forest, according to the World Bank—an area larger than South Africa.
 Since humans started cutting down forests, 46 percent of trees have been felled, according to a 2015 study in the journal Nature.
 About 17 percent of the Amazonian rainforest has been destroyed over the past 50 years, and losses recently have been on the rise.”

-The forests extract and store CO2 from the atmosphere and produce the oxygen we breathe but these forests have been lost to wild fires, industrial use, firewood for cooking and other indiscriminate use.
+The forests extract and store CO2 from the atmosphere and produce the oxygen we breathe but these forests have been lost to wild fires, industrial use, logging, firewood for cooking and other indiscriminate use.
 The balance of the trees still standing are under threat, but we must arise and make the difference in our generation.

-This webinar will also be fostering the Africa Branch of Climate Reality Project’s campaign tagged – #SinkOurCO2 with the presentation of the specialised slides to sensitise and encourage all to fight for our environment and out future.
+This webinar will also be fostering the Africa Branch of Climate Reality Project’s campaign tagged – #SinkOurCO2 with the presentation of the specialised slides to sensitise and encourage all to fight for our environment and our future.